bbc/tams/docs/adr/decisions/0013-timeline-exposed-by-flows.md

 This is akin to the MPEG-DASH requirement that each segment start with a Stream Access Point (SAP).

 * Good, because a client should not need to re-order coded media units across multiple Flow Segments before feeding them into the decoder.
-* Good, because it is likely each Flow Segment will become indepedently decodable.
+* Good, because it is likely each Flow Segment will become independently decodable.
   However for some coding schemes such as open GOP, it may still be necessary to seek further back and clients should implement the functionality.
 * Bad, because it increase latency to the size of a GOP, however applications can tune that by reducing the GOP length of their encoder, or for example using an intra-frame codec.